How to Use the MySQL LIMIT Clause

 LIMIT 3;

-You can also use the LIMIT clause and the ORDER BY clause to select only the top rows of a given table sorted in ascending order or in descending order by a given column, as the following example shows:
+You can also use the LIMIT and ORDER BY clauses to select only the top rows of a specified table sorted in ascending or descending order by a specified column, as shown in the following example:

 SELECT * FROM orders